Trail hunting: Drag hunting

 Hounds follow an artificial scent, usually aniseed, laid along a set route which is already known to the huntsmen.

 Hound trailing

-Similar to drag hunting, but in the form of a race; usually of around 10 miles in length.
+Similar to drag hunting, but in the form of a race, usually around 10 miles in length.
 Unlike other forms of hunting, the hounds are not followed by humans.

 Clean boot hunting

 Clean boot hunting uses packs of bloodhounds to follow the natural trail of a human's scent.